majoflosa/todoapp-custom-framework/README.md

 # todoapp-custom-framework
-A practice project to apply principles of modular architecture with minimal libraries
+A practice project to apply principles of modular architecture with minimal external dependencies